SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/0-introduction-advanced-version/README.md

 - basic enterprise application features like
     - **Alert Notification Service** informing you about issues with your application like a crash or errors during Tenant onboarding.
-    - **Horizontal Autoscaling** which is scaling your SaaS application components in case of increased workload by your SaaS tenants.
+    - **Autoscaling** which is scaling your SaaS application components in case of increased workload by your SaaS tenants.
     - **HTML5 Application Repository** storing and serving your static application content making your app more resilient.
 - important components for SaaS usage like
     - **SAP HANA Cloud** allowing you to use the powerful container concept for Tenant separation on the same database.